healthcare-and-life-sciences/epic-fhir-clinical-flexcards/README.md

         8. /api/FHIR/STU3/Appointment
         9. api/FHIR/R4/CareTeam
         10. api/FHIR/R4/Flag
-    3. Ensure your EHR system's network is configured to accept traffic from your Health Cloud org
+    3. If you are connecting to Epic directly, ensure your EHR system's network is configured to accept traffic from your Health Cloud org
-    4. Install the Epic on FHIR App called “**Salesforce Health Cloud - Clinical Summary**” into your Epic organization.
+    4. If you are connecting to Epic directly, install the Epic on FHIR App called “**Salesforce Health Cloud - Clinical Summary**” into your Epic organization.
         1. **Client ID:** 43b0500b-ea80-41d4-be83-21230c837c15
 2. **Salesforce Pre-Installation Steps:**
     1. Ensure your Salesforce Health Cloud org has Vlocity OmniStudio or Core OmniStudio installed.
         1. To verify installation, please navigate to Setup > Installed Packages > OmniStudio.
-    2. Enable Identity Provider according to these steps: https://help.salesforce.com/s/articleView?id=sf.identity_provider_enable.htm&type=5
+    2. Enable Identity Provider according to these steps: https://help.salesforce.com/s/articleView?id=sf.identity_provider_enable.htm&type=5.
-    3. Create Custom Metadata for Authentication Provider:
+    3. If you are connecting to Epic directly, create Custom Metadata for Authentication Provider.
+If you are connecting to Epic via MuleSoft, you can skip this step.
         1. Setup > Custom Metadata Types
         2. New Metadata Type - ensure it is named **“ClientCredentialsJWT”**
         3. Add the following Custom fields.
 All fields should be “Text” fields with a length of 255 characters.